Gongsta/Poker-AI/README.md

 ##### 4. Future Steps
 - [ ] Implement Computer Vision + Deep Learning to recognize Poker cards, and so you can deploy this model in real life by mounting a camera to your head.
-- [ ] Use this project as a personal poker trainer (displaying the pot odds).
-Can help you refine your game
+- [ X ] Use this project as a personal poker trainer (displaying the pot odds).
+Can help you refine your game, see the `learn_pot_odds.py` file
+- [ X ] release CFR code as a library, since there is no universal support of CFR.
+I wish the researchers released those, but everyone seems to just do their own thing.
+It kind of seems like the early days of neural networks, when everyone would write their own backward pass for backpropagation, until Tensorflow and Pytorch came along.

 ## Resources